ingo/ingo.github.io/_recipes/marinated_feta.md

 ---
-title: Marinated Feta
+author: The Mediterranean Dish
 category: Sides
-description: Delicious marinated feta that can be prepared in just 5 minutes.
-Serve as an appetizer with homemade pita chips, or use it over your salads, chicken, or fish.
-Robust feta cheese is balanced beautifully with tangy lemon zest, earthy herbs, and subtly spicy jalapeño and dried chilies.
+description: "Delicious marinated feta that can be prepared in just 5 minutes.
+Serve\
+  \ as an appetizer with homemade pita chips, or use it over your salads, chicken,\
+  \ or fish.
+Robust feta cheese is balanced beautifully with tangy lemon zest, earthy\
+  \ herbs, and subtly spicy jalape\xF1o and dried chilies."
+favorite: "\u2713"
 image: marinated_feta.jpg
 size: 2-3 servings
+source: https://www.themediterraneandish.com/homemade-pita-chips/
 time: 5 minutes
-author: The Mediterranean Dish
-source: https://www.themediterraneandish.com/homemade-pita-chips/
-favorite: ✓
+title: Marinated Feta
 ---

 This marinated feta recipe is a delightful blend of flavors that will enhance any meal.
 The tangy lemon zest, earthy herbs, and subtly spicy jalapeño and dried chilies perfectly balance the robust feta cheese.
 It's a quick and easy appetizer that's sure to impress.